ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 ## Removing a network interface from an IBM i VM
 {: #remove-nic-ibmi}

 Learn how to change the TCP/IP address of your IBM i VM.
 You can change your system's TCP/IP address while the TCP/IP is active.
-However, you must deactivate the TCP/IP interface (TCP/IP address).
+However, you must deactivate the TCP/IP interface.
 For a complete set of instructions, see [Changing the TCP/IP Address of the IBM System i System](https://www.ibm.com/support/pages/changing-tcpip-address-ibm-system-i-system){: new_window}{: external}.

-1. Before you change a TCP/IP address (interface), determine whether it has any associated routes.
+1. Before you change a TCP/IP address, determine whether it has any associated routes.
 Choose **Option 8** from the **NETSTAT \*IFC** screen.

     It's a good idea to select **Option 5** to display the details of the route.
 Remember to press **F6** to print the details for reference for when the route must be readded.
 This step should be done for all of the **non-\*DIRECT** routes that are listed on the screen.
     {: tip}